Clarifai CLI

 Display Current Context

-The current-context subcommand displays the details of the currently active Clarifai context.
+The current-context (or current) subcommand displays the details of the currently active Clarifai context.
 It helps you verify which context is in use and view its associated configuration, such as the user ID, PAT, and base URL.

 Usage: clarifai config current-context [OPTIONS]